-On May 3, 2018, the Federal Election Commission ("Commission") notified you of a complaint alleging violations of certain sections of the Federal Election Campaign Act of 1971, as amended (the "Act").
-On August 1, 2018, based upon the information contained in the complaint and information provided by respondents, the Commission decided to close its file in this matter.
-A copy of General Counsel's Report, which more fully explains the basis for the Commission's decision, is enclosed.
+The Federal Election Commission reviewed the allegations in your complaint received on April 30, 2018.
+On August 1, 2018, based upon the information provided in the complaint, and information provided by the respondents, the Commission decided to exercise its prosecutorial discretion to dismiss the allegations as to Barrera for Congress and Rogelio Guerra in his official capacity as treasurer, and close its file in this matter.
+Accordingly, the Commission closed its file in this matter on August 1, 2018.
+A copy of the General Counsel's Report, which more fully explains the basis for the Commission's decision, is enclosed.
 Documents related to the case will be placed on the public record within 30 days.
 See Statement of Policy Regarding Disclosure of Closed Enforcement and Related Files, 68 Fed.
 Reg.
 70,426 (Dec.
 18, 2003) and Statement of Policy Regarding Placing First General Counsel's Reports on the Public Record, 74 Fed.
 Reg.
 66132 (Dec.
 14, 2009).
-If you have any questions, please contact Don Campbell, the attorney assigned to this matter, at (202) 694-1551.

-Sincerely,

-Lisa J. Stevenson Acting General Counsel

-BY:
+The Federal Election Campaign Act of 1971, as amended, allows a complainant to seek judicial review of the Commission's dismissal of this action.
+See 52 U.S.C. § 30109(a)(8).
+Sincerely, Lisa J. Stevenson Acting General Counsel BY: